Tavern on the Green: 2009–2014: closure and reuse

 On October 15, 2010, the city re-opened the building as a visitors information center with a gift shop selling city-themed T-shirts, hats and other memorabilia.
 Street vendors sold food outside.
 The glass-enclosed Crystal Room was removed in 2010, exposing the original 19th-century architecture.

-In January 2011, real estate developer Donald Trump said he obtained an agreement from the union employees and that he would invest $20 million in the restaurant, including rebuilding the Crystal Room, if he were granted a 20-year lease.
-He said he would keep the Tavern on the Green name.
-"I don't think every place needs to be called Trump," he joked.
-Trump had renovated Wollman Rink in the 1980s after the city had been unable to repair and reopen it for several years.
-Mayor Michael Bloomberg and Central Park Conservancy officials did not respond to Trump's proposal.

 Later in 2011, the street vendors stationed in Tavern on the Green's courtyard were given notice that their operating contracts would not be renewed.
 After food truck operators left the site, construction, "basic stabilization and renovation work" according to the city, began on the building.
 In February 2012, the city hosted a walk around for potential operators of a new Tavern on the Green.
 The new restaurant was presented as a more casual restaurant than its predecessor and would be housed in a renovated building which reflected its initial design as a sheepfold.
 There would be no hanging lights in the trees and the restaurant would close at 1:00 am, at the same time the park closes.

-Tavern on the Green re-opened April 29, 2021.

 2014–present: reopening

-[But back in] April 2014, the new owners announced that Tavern on the Green would reopen for dinner on April 24, 2014, followed by a grand opening on May 13, 2014, after which the restaurant began also serving brunch and lunch.
+The new owners announced that Tavern on the Green would reopen for dinner on April 24, 2014, followed by a grand opening on May 13, 2014, after which the restaurant began also serving brunch and lunch.
 Jim Caiola, one of the new managing partners, stated that the tavern's new interior would be more reminiscent of "old New York" than more recent incarnations, featuring dark wood paneling and a more open, bucolic feel.
 The new owners secured the restaurant location rent-free from the city until 2019.

 In the wake of reopening, the restaurant cycled through head chefs.
 Katy Sparks was head chef at reopening.
 She was replaced by celebrity chef Jeremiah Tower after half a year.
 This was Tower's first restaurant in 15 years, since he closed his Stars restaurant in San Francisco and retired.
 Half a year later, Tower left to be replaced by John Stevenson, who survived a year.
 Stevenson was then replaced by Bill Peet in 2016.

 Awards

-Where magazine named Tavern on the Green the best restaurant in the Upper West Side in 2006; it had also been awarded "best ambience" of any New York City restaurant four years earlier.
+Where magazine named Tavern on the Green the best restaurant on the Upper West Side in 2006.
+It had also been awarded "best ambience" of any New York City restaurant four years earlier.
 In 2003 and 2004, Wine Spectator named the restaurant's wine list its "Best Award of Excellence."